 Here's what to do now:

 Getting your medical billing and coding training is one of the fastest ways to enter a growing healthcare career in Oregon.
-The right school will help you build the skills, earn certification, and start working in under two years.
+The right school will help you build the skills, earn certification, and apply for roles upon completion.

 Notice an update we should make?